 PPAF can strengthen its networking and influence in Balochistan through the CPEC.
-As the trade route passes through a number of districts where PPAF has its footprint, it has great potential for coordination, linkages and collaboration.
+As the trade route passes through majority of the districts where PPAF has its footprint, it has great potential for coordination, linkages and collaboration.
 The CPEC presents employment opportunities in Balochistan which can be supported through Naukri-ya-Karobar Centres and Youth Centres (Box 5) located across the province.
-Ultimately, this will address the problem of marginalisation of the marginalisation of the local people of the province who are unable to avail local employment opportunities.
+Ultimately, this will address the problem of marginalisation of the indigenous people of the province who are unable to avail local employment opportunities.
 PPAF has already supported over 1,000 skill development and managerial training events for more than 71,000 individuals.